 Again, the MGA Act protects insurers from incurring significant financial losses from MGAs who irresponsibly handle duties, such as underwriting.
-As a result, it’s typically paragraph two—requirements as to premium underwriting expectations and minimum claims paid—that eliminates someone from meeting the regulatory definition of an MGA.
+As a result, requirements as to premium underwriting expectations and minimum claims paid are usually included in contracts, which allows for the elimination of someone from being considered an MGA, as they don’t technically meet the regulatory definition of an MGA.

 Licenses, provisions, and duties

-So, you’ve determined that you’re an MGA—what next?
+So, you’ve determined that you’re a Managing General Agent (MGA) — what next?

 The majority of the MGA Act dives into details around licensure requirements, contract provisions, and duty delineations.
-These sections are robust, so be sure to check your state-specific MGA Act to understand state-by-state requirements, but we’ll outline a few basic points here.
+These sections are robust, so be sure to check your state-specific MGA Act to understand state-by-state requirements, but we’ll outline a few basic points on MGA licenses here.

-Before beginning operations as an MGA, you’ll need to obtain the appropriate MGA license based on where you reside, where the insurer you work with resides, and where you’re conducting business.
+Before beginning operations as an MGA, you’ll need to meet some MGA licensing requirements, which vary based on where you reside, where the insurer you work with resides, and where you’re conducting business.
 While it sounds straightforward, the MGA licensing application process can be rather complicated.